emilycolon/JavaScript-Hangman/README.md

 5th step: updated layout on index.html, reworded instructions 6th step: added JS to capture entered word
 7th step: added JS to capture entered letter
+8th step: added JS to push entered letter to guessed letters 9th step: created divs for the parts of the man - started code to check for correct/incorrect guesses